TurboNodes/client-node/README.md

 ## Monetization

-Earn passive Bitcoin rewards for sharing your unused Internet bandwidth.
+Earn passive crypto rewards for sharing your unused Internet bandwidth.

 ### Run a Client Node